Peer to peer lending 2023

-Keen to know more about peer to peer (P2P) lending?
-Here's all the key info you need, including the risks of P2P loans.
+Want to know more about peer to peer (P2P) lending?
+Here's all the info you need, including the risks of P2P loans.

-Peer to peer lending has its perks (not least the good interest rates on investments) but it's not without risk.
+Peer to peer lending has its perks (interest rates on investments, for example), but it's not without risk.

 To clarify some of the confusion around P2P lending, we've put together the key facts about how it works, the risks involved and info about peer to peer firms.

-So, if you are interested in finding out more about peer to peer lending, either in terms of borrowing or investing money, read on for the info you need to get started.
+If you are interested in learning more about peer to peer lending, either in terms of borrowing or investing money, read on for the info you need to get started.

 What's in this guide?